The 7 Best Places in the San Diego Area to See the Fall Leaves

 Palomar Mountain State Park

-Journey an hour and a half northeast of San Diego to discover the alpine forest of Palomar Mountain State Park.
-Along with cedar and fir evergreen forests, you’ll find the brightly colored fall leaves of the mighty oak trees.
-Stroll along 11-plus miles of trails at an average of 5,000 feet elevation to see all of the beauty this scenic place has to offer and don’t miss the incredible view at Doane Pond as it reflects the fall colors across its pristine surface.
+Stroll along 11-plus miles of trails at an average of 5,000 feet elevation to see all the beauty this scenic place has to offer.
+Don’t miss the incredible view at Doane Pond as it reflects the fall colors across its pristine surface.

 Mount San Jacinto State Park

 Venture out of San Diego County to our northern neighbors in Riverside County to see the wonders of Mount San Jacinto State Park in Idyllwild.
 The two-hour road trip is worth the drive to see the spectacular ponderosa pines amid a colorful display of golden oak trees.
-Try the Deer Springs Trail for a moderate to strenuous 6.6-mile hike through the San Bernardino National Forest to an impressive viewpoint at the top of the 2,000-foot climb.

 Lake Arrowhead & Big Bear Lake

-At 2.5 hours northeast of San Diego, Lake Arrowhead and Big Bear Lake may be the furthest locations on this list, but they also may be the best locations for fall leaves in Southern California.
-With an elevation of 6,752 feet, the leaves change a bit earlier here than other spots on this list but the higher elevation in the San Bernadino Mountains also means the temperature feels a bit more like fall.
-If you hit it at the right time, you may find yourself thinking you’re at a lake in Vermont…it’s that good!
+With an elevation of 6,752 feet, the leaves change a bit earlier here than other spots on this list, but the higher elevation in the San Bernadino Mountains also means the temperature feels a bit more like fall.

-Many of these areas are at their peak during mid-November, with the higher elevations showing off their colors first, so make a plan to pack up the car and head out for your Southern California fall adventure – it’s time for a road trip!
+Many of these areas are at their peak during mid-November, with the higher elevations showing off their colors first, so make a plan to pack up the car and head out for your Southern California fall adventure—it’s time for a road trip!

-We can’t wait to see your photos on Instagram – tag us!
+We can’t wait to see your photos on Instagram—tag us!

 The Latest